 TL;DR: Best Areas to Stay in Amsterdam, Netherlands

-Our Amsterdam neighborhood guide is going to break down each neighborhood option and include our top accommodation picks for each area.
+Our Amsterdam neighborhood guide will break down each neighborhood option and include our top accommodation picks for each area.

-- Best Area for Luxury Travelers – Canal Belt
+- Area for Luxury Travelers – Canal Belt

 Where to Stay in Amsterdam